 Asus ZenBook Pro Duo full review

-You can usually rely on Asus to come up with something a little different for its laptops, and Computex 2019 is no different: the company has unveiled what it calls the future of laptops: the ZenBook Pro Duo, a high-end creative device that boasts not one, but two 4K displays.
+You can usually rely on Asus to come up with something a little different for its laptops, and Computex 2019 was no different: the company unveiled what it calls the future of laptops: the ZenBook Pro Duo, a high-end creative device that boasts not one, but two 4K displays.

 Price and availability

 It should probably come as no surprise that the ZenBook Pro Duo isn't exactly cheap.
 There are two models available, which differ in processor, RAM and storage.
 The cheaper model has a Core i7, 512TB SSD and 16GB of RAM, and is available for £2,499/$2,499 in most places.

 Jump up to a Core i9, 1TB storage and 32GB RAM and the price will also shoot up to £2,999/$2,999.
 That'll be overkill for most people, but then the whole laptop is overkill really, and the extra processing power and RAM could make the difference for serious creatives.
 Both models feature the same RTX 2060 GPU at least.

 Asus itself also sold another model that dropped the RAM way down to 8GB and the storage to 256GB, but this is sold out on the company's own site and I haven't seen it for sale elsewhere - and with those specs is likely to be unattractive to most potential Pro Duo buyers in any case.

 It's worth noting that there's also a cheaper 14in model - the ZenBook Duo - which drops the 'Pro' moniker but boasts roughly the same design.
 Beyond the smaller screen it caps out at an i7 processor, 512GB storage, and and 16GB RAM, but more importantly drops down to HD on the display and an MX250 GPU.

 ScreenPad Plus: Two screens or not two screens?